 It is wonderful to see children curious, open and excited by learning.
 It is wonderful to experience children who are self-motivated and receive joy and a sense of intrinsic worth through their own efforts.
 Let's foster this in our children, by teaching them that their intelligence and abilities are not fixed at birth - that their intelligence and abilities grow with effort and practice.

 The more children enjoy the process of learning, the more open they are to learning about themselves, and learning how to take responsibility for themselves.
-This intent to learn is essential for children to learn Inner Bonding.

 Send this article to a friend Print this article Bookmarked 1 time(s)